Vortexdude/ChatNest/README.md

 ###### version - 0.0.1
 ###### description - ChatNest application is a robust, production-ready API that leverages SQLAlchemy for ORM,

+# FBA Project - Backend

+## Docker

+> [!IMPORTANT]
+> Due to Docker context limitations, you cannot successfully build a image using a Dockerfile in the current directory

+1. Make sure you're at the root of the project

 ## Overview